pesde-pkg/pesde/docs/src/content/docs/registry/policies.md

 to publish a package to the scope.
 The owner of the scope may send a pull request to the index repository adding team members' user IDs to the scope's `scope.toml` file to give them access to the scope, however at least one package must be published to the scope before this can be done.
+Each person added must confirm being added.
 The owner may also remove team members from the scope.

 A scope's true owner's ID must appear first in the `owners` field of the scope's `scope.toml` file.
 Ownership may be transferred by the current owner sending a